 Current Research

-Our lab is looking at how positive psychology concepts might improve mental health and well-being in immigrant and minority populations.
-This study investigates how people in various groups can develop resilience and thrive in the face of obstacles including migration and political turmoil.
+Our lab is also looking at how positive psychology concepts might improve mental health and well-being in immigrant and minority populations.
+We investigate how people in various groups can develop resilience and thrive in the face of obstacles including migration and political turmoil.

 Mental Health Among Crisis Migrants from Conflict/War Zones